umermunir012/llm-agentic-foundations/README.md

  ollama installed locally
  internet access only required for the live weather tool api

- **setup  installation**
+ **SETUP INSTALLATIONS**

-**1 install ollama and pull the necessary models** bash ollama pull llama323b ollama pull llama321b
+**1 install ollama and pull the necessary models**
+- bash
+- ollama pull llama323b
+- ollama pull llama321b

+**2 install python dependencies**
+- bash
-**2 install python dependencies** bash pip install r requirementstxt
+- pip install r requirementstxt

-**3 ingest the documents and build the index run this before any other scripts** bash python 02ragprototypeingestpy
+**3 ingest the documents and build the index run this before any other scripts**

+- bash
+- python 02ragprototypeingestpy

  note ingestpy chunks the 5 aviation documents and builds the initial search index if you skip this the other scripts will have nothing to search